DataDock/datadock/README.md

 * The data portal pages have JSON-LD and RDFA mark-up enhancements to [boost discoverability](https://developers.google.com/search/docs/data-types/dataset)
 * All your content resides in your GitHub account, we don't hold your data - we merely process it for you

+## Where do I start?

+Simply head over to the [DataDock homepage](https://datadock.io) and hit Sign Up.
+Read the [Getting Started Guide](https://github.com/DataDock/datadock/wiki) for help along the way